-A phone call or email to your freight forwarder may answer many of your questions and you’ll likely get some free advice as you only pay when they undertake an export consignment for you and send you the invoice.
-As you can see, the advantage of using a freight forwarder is they are a one stop shop and will take care of the entire process for you.
+A phone call or email may answer many of your questions and you’ll likely get some free advice as you only pay when they undertake an export consignment for you and send you the invoice.
+As you can see, the advantage of using freight forwarders is they are a one stop shop and will take care of your international freight needs for you.
 But as you know, when there’s an advantage, there’s many times, a disadvantage.

-The big disadvantage of completely relying on a freight forwarder is that, like in any industry, some freight forwarders can take advantage of the fact that you have little or no knowledge of exporting and charge you accordingly, you didn’t think freight forwarders work for free did you?
+The big disadvantage of completely relying on freight forwarders for all your international trade needs is that, like in any industry, some can take advantage of the fact that you have little or no knowledge of exporting and charge you accordingly.
+You didn’t think they work for free did you?

 I stress only SOME, there’s bad eggs in every industry and the vast majority of forwarders are very professional and eager to help you.
 It goes without saying that a freight forwarder has to make a profit but that’s very different from ripping you off.